 The features of Messaging Services include:

 - Scaler (Number Pool) Scaler distributes your outbound messaging traffic evenly across the phone numbers in your Messaging Service to help you handle higher messaging volume.
 When a message is sent from your Messaging Service, the From number is selected from among the phone numbers not currently being used to send a message.
+Creating a number pool can mitigate against your messages being filtered by the mobile phone networks as spam, as the messages are spread across the numbers in the pool.
+See Twilio’s guide to carrier filtering.

 - Sticky Sender Sticky Sender makes sure the same From phone number is selected when messaging a particular recipient.
 This allows your application to consistently send messages to your user from a single recognisable phone number.